Anna Abrikosova: Moscow apostolate

+Community

 On 19 May 1917, Vladimir was ordained to the priesthood by Metropolitan Andrey Sheptytsky of the Ukrainian Greek-Catholic Church.
-Even though the ordination of married men to the priesthood is allowed by the canon law of the Eastern Catholic Churches, the Abrikosovs had already taken a vow of chastity in a ritual which the rule of the Dominican Third Order at the time only very rarely permitted to married couples.
+Even though the ordination of married men to the priesthood is allowed by the canon law of the Eastern Catholic Churches, the Abrikosovs had already taken a vow of chastity in a ritual which the rule of the Dominican Third Order at the time only very rarely permitted to married couples and only after first receiving the approval of "a prudent spiritual director."

-On the feast of St. Dominic in August 1917, Anna took vows as a Dominican Sister, assuming her religious name at that time, and founded a Greek-Catholic religious congregation of the Order in her Moscow apartment.
+On the feast of St. Dominic in August 1917, Anna took vows as a Dominican sister, assuming at that time her religious name in honor of Catherine of Siena, and founded a Greek-Catholic religious congregation of the Order in her Moscow apartment.
 Several of the women among the secular tertiaries joined her in taking vows as well.
 Thus was a community of the Dominican Third Order Regular, with Father Vladimir Abrikosov as its chaplain, established in what was soon to be Soviet Russia.

+Mother Catherine took as her motto in the religious life, "Christ did not come down from the Cross, they took Him down dead."

-According to Father Georgii Friedman, "In addition to the three usual religious vows, the Sisters took a fourth vow, to suffer for the salvation of Russia.
+According to Father Georgii Friedman, "In addition to the three usual religious vows, the sisters took a fourth vow, to suffer for the salvation of Russia.
 God heard their desire, and soon they were to suffer much, for many years."

-Persecution
+Even though Dmitri Abrikosov dismissed the women who joined his sister's religious community as, "hysterical ladies who did not know how to occupy themselves", the community was joined by multiple women with very high levels of university education and was accordingly a center of underground education and intellectual life.

+For example, Sister Dominica (Valentina Sapozhnikova), according to Nowicka, "specialized in Romance philology, especially in Dante and Medieval literature.
+Between 1917 and 1922, she held a university chair in Dante's poetry.
+She shared the beauty of Dante's poetry and the depth of his faith with the sisters and the parishioners.
+She also held readings of Dante in the parish."

+Sister Catherine Ricci the Younger (Anastasia Selenkova), on the other hand, was a recognized expert on the Fathers of the Church.
+According to Anatolia Nowicka, "in the course of the two years before her arrest, she gave a series of lectures on this topic for the sisters and the parishioners.
+I remember that during Advent, she lectures on the incarnation and, during Lent, on redemption.
+She also gave lectures on the filioque question in accordance with the Fathers of the Eastern Church.
+Questions were encouraged and replies were given by her or the pastor".